bennygdev/rewwwind/README.md

     - Shows admin related data and metrics on a dashboard using ChartJS (Only viewable for Admins, Owners)
 - Profile Page
     - Shows user's recent orders
-    - Has a product recommendation algorithm that recommends products based on user's order history
+    - Has a product recommendation algorithm that recommends products based on user's order history (Recommends 5 products based on user's ordered category ratio)
 - User Settings
     - Edit personal information
         - Edit personal particulars, including profile picture
         - Change email
+        - Delete Account and related information
+    - Security Settings
+        - Option to enable/disable 2FA
         - Change Password
-        - Delete Account and related information
     - Add/Edit/Delete Billing information
     - Add/Edit/Delete Payment information
     - Ability to subscribe and unsubscribe to newsletter notifications
 - Authentication
-    - Ability to register normally or with google
+    - Ability to register normally or with google login (OAuth)
         - Username suggestions when setting username
     - Ability to login normally or with google
     - Two-Factor Authentication (2FA) via email.
 Users can activate and deactivate 2FA via settings.
 6 Digit code is provided for verification.